Bachelor of Arts in Development Economics: Career Path

 • Political economy: Students gain an understanding of the interaction between politics and economics, including the impact of political institutions and policies on economic outcomes, which will help them understand the role of the government in the economy.

-• Communication skills: Students develop their ability to communicate complex economic concepts and ideas clearly and effectively, both in written and verbal forms, which will help them in their future careers.
+• Communication skills: Students develop their ability to communicate complex economic concepts and ideas clearly and effectively in written and verbal forms, which will help them in their future careers.

-• Critical thinking and problem-solving: Students develop the ability to think creatively and critically about complex economic, social, and political issues, and to develop their own perspectives on these issues.
+• Critical thinking and problem-solving: Students develop the ability to think creatively and critically about complex economic, social, and political issues and develop their perspectives.

 Scope